rndinfosecguy/OSWA-Experience-And-Exam-Preparation/syllabus.md

 # Syllabus Related Hints
 In this section I will pick a few topics out of the syllabus and give some technical hints.
 If you want me to give hints for other topics, create an issue.
+It is important to understand that my hints only make sense if you carefully read and complete the course material.
+All links I provide to external resources should be considered as additional literature which are no replacement for the material provided by offsec.
+The offsec course material is gold imho.

 ## Tools
 ### Wordlists